-- All single vehicles with a manufacturer's weight rating of 26,001 pounds or more. - All trailers with a manufacturer's weight rating of 10,001 pounds or more, and the combined vehicles' gross-weight rating is 26,001 pounds or more. - All vehicles designed to transport 16 or more persons including the driver-this also includes private and church buses. - All school buses regardless of size. - All vehicles that are used in the transportation of any material that requires hazardous material placarding or any quantity of a material listed as a select agent or toxin in 42 CFR 93.
+- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds if the trailer(s) has a GVWR of 10,001 or more pounds. - All vehicles designed to transport 16 or more persons including the driver-this also includes private and church buses. - · All school buses regardless of size. - Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 49 CFR 100-185.